Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Prepared processing and repeated report completion — 2026-09-17

+Continued ticket-25 validation through the existing shared processing/reporting seams.
+Two new cases exercise both preparation overloads with real context, residue, SUT and completion callbacks: preparation performs no fixture work and subsequent mutation of the original configuration cannot replace its snapshot's registrations.
+Six report cases cover filtered-empty final output and ordinary creation/companion-publication faults with passing or genuinely failing SUT work.
+They check Reader-visible output, original SUT failure identity, terminal processing, one visible report-fault diagnostic and no advertised final index after failure.

+These checks exposed a real repeated-completion defect.
+Both empty-report cases failed when a second successful completion tried to update diagnostics on an already-closed Writer, emitting a false report-failure diagnostic.
+The correction uses the existing closed state to make diagnostics/presentation one-shot, while still calling Writer.close on repeats to retain its established failed-close semantics.
+No scheduler, resource, capture or report-ownership architecture changed.

+The corrected focused gate passed 95 cases with zero failures/errors and the same two platform skips.
+Independent Standards and Spec reviews found no actionable issues.
+The full 42-project reactor was attempted once with both test-skip flags and failure-ignore false.
+Fresh XML records 1,414 cases across 147 suites, zero failures/errors and 21 skips; the whole core suite completed 355 cases with its two existing skips.
+The build failed at Jupiter's formatter validation of the pre-existing, unrelated SerialCleanupTest working-tree edit, before its tests.
+Downstream adapter consumers and documentation were reactor-skipped, not passed.
+Both unrelated arriving files remain unchanged; no scanner or build gate was disabled.
+This run does not refresh their earlier native/packaged acceptance.

+The completed full core PIT measurement reports 2,248/2,368 lines (95%) and 1,133/1,221 detected mutations (93%: 1,114 killed plus 19 timed out), with 42
+uncovered and 46 surviving.
+Line coverage now meets the unchanged 95 gate;
+mutation coverage still fails the unchanged 94 gate.
+Compared with the preceding measurement, coverage increased by 40 lines and 17 detected mutations; the small production correction adds one executable line and two mutations to the respective denominators.
+This is progress, not core acceptance or a threshold waiver.

+Logs use the `flow-ticket25-prepared-` prefix under `C:/Data/Code/`.
+A separate `prepared-full-reactor-reports.tar.gz` in the evidence directory below preserves the report snapshot (including older reports for skipped modules; only the fresh 147 suites count above).
+This slice does not resolve the native stall, direct-host decision or manual trial.
+Current packaged evidence must be refreshed after the unrelated Jupiter build blocker is resolved.

 ## Ticket 25 acceptance refresh — 2026-09-17

 At `b7a4f070`, the focused 16-project packaging/install reactor passed, followed by